westonludeke/invoice_project/README.md

 # Project: Generate Custom Invoices from Stripe in Google Sheets

 **What This Is**: This project contains two Google Apps Scripts written in JavaScript.
-The first script retrieves an invoice from Stripe via the Stripe API and populates the data into premade Google Sheet invoice template.
-The second script saves the invoice from Sheets to a PDF and sends an email to a designated recipient, while at the same time saving the PDF of the invoice in a designated Google Drive folder.
+The first script retrieves an invoice from Stripe via the Stripe API and populates the data into a premade Google Sheet invoice template.
+The second script saves the invoice from Sheets to a PDF and sends an email with the PDF attached to a designated recipient, while at the same time saving a copy of the PDF of the invoice in a pre-designated Google Drive folder.

 ## Script to Retreive Invoice Data From Stripe

-*Note: There is separate code for invoices generated at the beginning of a billing cycle (such as a user's monthly payment), and invoices generated in the middle of existing billing cycles (such as adding a user in the middle of a yearly billing cycle).*
+**Note**: *There is separate code for invoices generated at the beginning of a billing cycle (such as a user's monthly payment), and invoices generated in the middle of existing billing cycles (such as adding a user in the middle of a yearly billing cycle).*

 ## How To Use: